iceonsun/rsock/README.md

 127.0.0.1:9999, target address，aka address of kcptun server working on.

-10001-10010 , **RANGE** of ports that rsock works on.
-It has following formats: 10000-10005(6 ports in total).
-80,443(2 ports).
-80,443,10000-10005(8 ports).

-daemon Run program as daemon if equals 1.
-Otherwise 0。Recommend 1.

 #### Client

 Take mac as an example:

-`sudo ./client_rsock_Darwin --dev=en0 --taddr=x.x.x.x --ports=10001-10010 --ludp=127.0.0.1:30000 --daemon=1`
+`sudo ./client_rsock_Darwin -d en0 --taddr=x.x.x.x -l 127.0.0.1:30000`

 Parameter explanation:

-en0. name of network interface card of Internet, not LAN, e.g. eth0.
+-d en0. name of network interface card of Internet, not LAN, e.g. eth0.
 For mac, it is typically en0 for wifi, eth1 for ethernet.

-taddr.
-Address of rsock server。Attention.
+-t x.x.x.x , Address of rsock server。Attention.
 This is different from server.
-It only contains ip with ports.
+It only contains ip.

-ports **RANGE** of ports that rsock server working on.

-ludp. local listened udp address, aka target address of kcptun client(the address specified by -t).
+-l , local listened udp address, aka target address of kcptun client(the address specified by -t).

-daemon. see above.
+**NOTE**: For Mac, **RIGHT** parameters must be specified or program will crash.
+This is due to an unsolved [bug](https://stackoverflow.com/questions/49132598/statically-linking-c-on-mac-cannot-catch-exception).

 ### Exit